What is Fashion Revue?

 - Receipts required for all items and accessories that can be seen.

 - Gifts, prior purchases and items without receipts are not eligible for this category.
-(NEW for 2017)
+Hand written receipts from a yard sale are acceptable.

 - Receipts must be presented during judging.